 The Syndicate's financial instruments are initially recorded at cost and are carried at each reporting date at amortised cost.
-See note 7 for details of financial instruments.

 Derecognition of Financial Assets

 A financial asset or, when applicable, a part of a financial asset is derecognised when:

 - The rights to the cash flows from the asset have expired; or - The Syndicate retains the right to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass through' arrangement and either (a) the Syndicate has transferred substantially all the risks and rewards of the asset; or (b) the Syndicate has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.